About Rare DiseasesRare Disease Wiki

 • Inability to feel pain and temperature

-• Unintentional self-injury, typically by biting the tongue, lips, or fingers, which may lead to spontaneous amputation of the affected area
+- Unintentional self-injury, typically by biting the tongue, lips, or fingers, may lead to spontaneous amputation of the affected area.

 • Decreased or absent sweating (anhidrosis)